Vitamin B12 and Veganism/Vegetarianism

 Vegan Sources of Vitamin B12

-The many discussions regarding whether vegan diets meet the needs of our B12 requirements has led to the circulation of various different theories and assertions and has also resulted in a number of scientific studies being carried out.
-Fortunately, these have allowed vitamin B12 to be better understood.
-In the following subsection, several reported and actual vegan vitamin B12 sources will be examined more closely.
+The many discussions regarding whether vegan diets can cover our B12 requirements have led to various theories and scientific studies.
+Fortunately, these have allowed the vitamin to be better understood.
+In the following, several reported and actual vegan B12 sources will be examined more closely.

 Vitamin B12 Fortified Foods

-As an intermediary between supplements and actual foods, there are vitamin B12 fortified foods.
+As an intermediary between dietary supplements and foods, there are B12 fortified foods.
 Examples of these include corn flakes, soya milk, soya yoghurts and puddings, juices, some meat replacement products, yeast extract and most energy drinks.
-The vitamin B12 content in each of these varies.
+The B12 content in each of these varies.

-Under current EU regulation it is prohibited to fortify organic produce, only foods from conventional farming methods can be treated in this way.
-It is worth noting that most of the vegan and vegetarian population preferentially consume organic produce.
+Under current EU regulation it is prohibited to fortify organic produce.
+It is worth noting that most of the vegan and vegetarian population prefer to consume organic produce.

 Meat substitute products

-Some of these enriched products can provide some of the body’s daily requirement of B12 for vegans, but as a sole supply these foods won’t be enough as the concentration levels are low.
-Some are questionable sources due to other negative impacts they may have on our health (e.g. energy drinks) and others have been questioned for not provide much by way of biologically usable B12 (e.g. fruit juice).
+Some of these enriched products can provide part of the daily requirement of B12 for vegans; as a sole supply however these foods will not be enough.
+Moreover, some remain under scrutiny due to the negative impacts they may have on health (e.g. energy drinks) and the biologically usable of their B12 content (e.g. fruit juice).

 Vitamin B12 is produced exclusively by microorganisms.
-Some of these bacteria are found in the human intestine and can produce large quantities of vitamin B12.
-However, this source of B12 cannot be relied upon even if the body is taking in sufficient amounts of the vitamin and is in full health.
+Some of these bacteria are found in the human intestine and can produce large quantities of B12.
+However, this source cannot be relied upon, even if the body is taking in sufficient amounts of the vitamin and is in full health.

-There are only certain places in the body that vitamin B12 can be absorbed and these are via the oral mucosa in the mouth and and in the small intestine.
-The majority of B12 secreting bacteria are found in the large intestine and at this point the possibility of absorption has passed.
-As a result, vitamin B12 produced in the large intestine goes unused and is excreted with the faeces.
+There are only certain places in the body where B12 can be absorbed and these are via the oral mucosa in the mouth and in the small intestine.
+The majority of B12 secreting bacteria are found in the large intestine and at this point the possibility to be absorbed has passed.
+As a result, B12 produced in the large intestine goes unused and is excreted with the faeces.

-These findings may provide a possible explanation as to why most vegetarian animals consume their own faeces at certain intervals.
-Like humans, all animals are dependent on an intake of vitamin B12.
-It was initially unclear how herbivores in the animal kingdom were able to meet their B12 requirements.
-While ruminants such as cows are able to maintain a sufficient supply of cobalt from self producing bacteria in their rumens which they can then absorb, other herbivores rely on a supply of B12 from their diets.
-Today it is assumed that this is achieved through sporadic consumption of their own faeces and through eating faeces that contain microorganisms, earth and contaminated pieces of plant.
+These findings may provide a possible explanation as to why most herbivorous animals consume their own faeces at certain intervals.
+Like humans, all animals are dependant on an intake of B12.
+It was initially unclear how animal herbivores were able to meet their B12 requirements.
+While ruminants such as cows are able to maintain a sufficient supply of cobalt from self-producing bacteria in their rumens; other herbivores rely on a supply of B12 from their diets.
+Today it is assumed that this is achieved through sporadic consumption of their own faeces and through eating foods that contain microorganisms, soil and contaminated pieces of plant.

-This isn’t really considered a viable vitamin B12 source for humans, as aside from the obvious health risks, it is unlikely that most people would be able to bring themselves to take part in such a practice.
+These sources are not really viable for humans.
+Aside from the obvious health risks, it is unlikely that most people would be able to bring themselves to take part in such a practice.

-In good quality humus, such as that present in organic farming, vitamin B12 producing microorganisms can be found.10 By consuming unwashed and unpeeled root vegetables like carrots and parsnips grown in these soils, a significant amount of vitamin B12 can be obtained.
+In good quality humus, such as that present on organic farms, B12 producing microorganisms can be found (10).
+By consuming unwashed and unpeeled root vegetables like carrots and parsnips grown in such soils, a significant amount of the vitamin can be obtained.

 The amount of B12 available from this method has not yet been investigated, as unwashed organic food is predominantly used in the home.
-There are also likely to be a number of variables, such as the soil quality and the type of microorganism, meaning a general value would be hard to determine.
+Also there are a number of variables, such as soil quality and type of microorganism, meaning a general value would be hard to determine.
 It is unlikely that this source would cover the body’s requirement, but it could certainly make up a significant amount and constitute a valid source.
-This might have been the case in the past, but now as a result of poor soil quality and high use of pesticides, it plays almost no role.
+In the past this might have been the case; today, however, as a result of poor soil quality and the widespread use of pesticides, it makes almost no contribution to the general population.

-No vegetable exists that is known to contain a significant amount of self produced vitamin B12.
-But it has been shown that plants can absorb and store B12, for example in lab experiments using a highly concentrated vitamin B12 solution or when fertilized using fertilizer that is extremely rich in vitamin B12.11
+No fruits or vegetables exist that are known to contain a significant amount of vitamin B12.
+Nonetheless, it has been shown that plants can absorb and store the vitamin, for example in lab experiments using a highly concentrated vitamin B12 solution or when fed with fertilisers that are very rich in the vitamin (11).

-Crops could be farmed in such a way that their roots, tubers and partly their leaves could contain decent amounts of vitamin B12.
-But since it is easier to simply directly enrich foods there are currently no plans to develop this idea.
+Eventually fruit and vegetables could be farmed in such a way that their roots, tubers and partly their leaves contain decent amounts of B12 – but since it is easier to simply enrich foods there are currently no plans to develop this idea.

-It can be assumed that by eating organic whole foods, small amounts of vitamin B12 will be absorbed.
-The scale in this circumstance might be about 0.1 μg/ 100g would be an unreliable and insufficient source unless several kilos of these raw vegetables were consumed daily.
-Nevertheless, if eaten in conjunction with other B12 supplies, this could be another small way for vegans to help to avoid low B12 levels.
+It can be assumed that by eating organic foods small amounts of B12 will be absorbed.
+The scale in this circumstance might be about 0.1 μg/100 g and would be an unreliable and insufficient source, unless several kilos of raw vegetables are consumed daily.
+Nevertheless, eaten in conjunction with other vitamin B12 sources this could be another small way for vegans to avoid deficiency.

 Vitamin B12 in Yeast